Fast0n/mediterraneabus-api/README.md

 - periodo [required] - choice of period between 'invernale' and 'estiva'
 - percorso_linea [required] - route bus line in the list data
 - percorso_linea1 [required] - route bus line in the list data
+- sort_by [optional] - choice of sort between 'time' and 'line'

 Example Usage: